Aloneduckling/Coavoid-web-app/README.md

 ## Get Started

 - Fork and clone the repo and cd into the project directory
+- run `npm install` to install the dependencies
 - Obtain the API keys (mapbox)[https://www.mapbox.com/] and (best time app)[https://besttime.app/app].
 Make sure to use best time app private API key
 - create .env file in the root directory and add the folling code